Tech-Inspire-SL/TreeventX/FUTURE_PLANS.md

 *   **API-Driven:** Provides APIs for developers to integrate payment processing into their applications.
 *   **Local Currency Support:** Handles transactions in Sierra Leonean Leone (SLL).

-### Integration Plan for GatherFlow:
+### Integration Plan for TreeventX:
 1.  **API Exploration:** Obtain Monie.io's developer documentation and API keys.
-2.  **Backend Integration:** Develop server-side logic within GatherFlow's actions to initiate payment requests, handle callbacks, and verify transaction status with Monie.io's API.
+2.  **Backend Integration:** Develop server-side logic within TreeventX's actions to initiate payment requests, handle callbacks, and verify transaction status with Monie.io's API.
-3.  **Frontend Implementation:** Create user-friendly payment forms and workflows in the GatherFlow frontend that interact with the backend integration.
+3.  **Frontend Implementation:** Create user-friendly payment forms and workflows in the TreeventX frontend that interact with the backend integration.
 4.  **Testing:** Thoroughly test the entire payment flow, including success, failure, and edge cases, in a sandbox environment.
 5.  **Security & Compliance:** Ensure all payment processing adheres to Monie.io's security guidelines and local financial regulations.

-By integrating Monie.io, GatherFlow will significantly lower the barrier to entry for paid events in Sierra Leone, offering a trusted and accessible payment solution for organizers and attendees alike.
+By integrating Monie.io, TreeventX will significantly lower the barrier to entry for paid events in Sierra Leone, offering a trusted and accessible payment solution for organizers and attendees alike.